dmshanmugam/dmshanmugam.github.io/index.md

  |
 :--------:|----------------
-Jul 2022 | Gave talk on "Learning to Limit Data Collection via Scaling Laws" at FAccT in Seoul!
+Jul 2022 | Gave talk on "Learning to Limit Data Collection" at FAccT in Seoul!
 Nov 2021 | NYT Style Magazine covered our [AI-generated sculpture in Kendall Square](https://www.nytimes.com/2021/11/12/t-magazine/agnieszka-kurant-art.html)
-Nov 2021 | Gave talk on "Better Aggregation in Test-Time Augmentation" at ICCV 2021 Nov 2021 | Won Best Lightning Talk at the GW6 Summit Nov 2021 | Gave a talk on "Quantifying Inequality in Underreported Medical Conditions" to Cornell Information Sciences Seminar
-Sep 2021 | MIT List Center covered our [AI-generated sculpture in Kendall Square](https://listart.mit.edu/agnieszka-kurant-end-signature-2020-21)
+Nov 2021 | Gave talk on "Better Aggregation in Test-Time Augmentation" at ICCV 2021 Nov 2021 | Won Best Lightning Talk at the GW6 Summit Nov 2021 | Gave talk on "Quantifying Inequality in Underreported Outcomes" to Cornell IS Seminar Sep 2021 | MIT List Center covered our [AI-generated sculpture in Kendall Square](https://listart.mit.edu/agnieszka-kurant-end-signature-2020-21)
-Jun 2020 | Gave a talk on "Machine Learning for Women's Health" at Texas Christian University
+Jun 2020 | Gave a talk on "ML for Women's Health" at Texas Christian University